Personal background of the website

 Discovering and explaining the Bible’s big picture

 More recently I realised that the Bible can be divided up into nine separate eras of history.
-Their “boundaries” are each time when God altered how His relationship with people was to work.
+Their “boundaries” are each time when God expanded how His relationship with people was to work, usually by “covenants” [see OV6].

-I started to map out these insights using boxes-and-arrows flow charts, engineering-style, for each era.
+I started to map out these insights using boxes-and-arrows flow charts, engineering-style, for each era [see OV7-9].
 These began simply as teaching aids.
 Because they “worked” I kept on developing them.
 Then I started writing detailed notes for each chart, introducing and explaining all the boxes and arrows.
 This will continue for some time yet…

-Studying the Bible in English, using the New Living Bible (NLT) and New International Version (NIV)
+Studying the Bible directly in English, using the New Living Translation (NLT)

-The NLT is a recent translation which uses explanatory words and phrases rather than “equivalent” words to translate the original biblical languages into English.
-This makes it more understandable or “living” to read.
-The NIV is currently the most widely used English translation.
+The NLT is a recent translation which uses explanatory words and phrases (but not as a full “paraphrase”).
+That makes it more understandable or “living” to read [see OV1(h,j)].
+This is instead of mostly using “equivalent” words to translate the original biblical languages into English.

 Studying the Old Testament